 The prescribing of narcotics for pain necessitates return visits.
 That is the standard of care.
 Controlled substance contracts require return visits for the prescribing of such substances and at this time, most state legislatures have enacted laws that require face-to-face visits every 28-30 days for any controlled substance prescription.

 Michigan Public Act 247 of 2017 requires follow-up care for controlled substances.
 Medical billing is not a simple, straightforward endeavor.
 Physicians bill insurance as a courtesy to patients.
-Physicians are paid long after services are rendered, in a several months-long process that requires multiple steps, any of which can go awry, delaying payment.
+Physicians are paid long after services are rendered, in a several months-long processes that requires multiple steps, any of which can go awry, delaying payment.

 Current Procedural Terminology Codes (CPT) codes denote the procedures that were done, and they must be matched to the proper International Classification of Disease (ICD)-10 code.